 "The effects of frankincense and sandalwood essential oils on J82 cells and UROtsa cells involved different mechanisms leading to cancer cell death.
 While frankincense essential oil elicited selective cancer cell death via NRF-2-mediated oxidative stress, sandalwood essential oil induced non-selective cell death via DNA damage and cell cycle arrest."

-Some information on using essential oils to help with side-effects of conventional cancer treatments:
+Essential oils to help with side-effects of conventional cancer treatments:

 Mix 1 drop Rosewood and 1 drop Tea Tree in honey and water, to be used as a mouth rise 3-5 times a day.